Bannister Drawing No. 1, oil on linen, 24 x 30 inches

 Travels in Ithaca

 Travels in Ithaca is an experimental series of site-responsive EMDR Visual Aids that transform domestic and institutional interiors into healing environments for wounded combat veterans.
-Inspired by the controversial Eye Movement Desensitization and Reprocessing (EMDR) therapy method pioneered by psychoanalyst Francine Shapiro, this work merges modern psychotraumatology with the discipline of environmental design and the principles of early 20th century abstraction.
-A solo show and panel discussion debuting ground-breaking MRI imaging from the UT Center for BrainHealth was presented at SMU’s Hawn Gallery in 2016.
+Inspired by the controversial Eye Movement Desensitization and Reprocessing (EMDR) therapy method pioneered by psychoanalyst Francine Shapiro, this work examines modern psychotraumatology through the unlikely lenses of environmental design and early 20th century abstraction.
+This research-based project is guided by the question, What is the social function of art in the context of the War on Terror?
+Thus, Travels in Ithaca challenges persistent assumptions of art’s autonomy and undermines ideologies of media-specificity entrenched within contemporary practice.
+A solo show and panel discussion in partnership with the UT Center for BrainHealth was presented at SMU’s Hawn Gallery in 2016.
 Key examples of this work were subsequently published in New American Paintings Issue120.

 Las Manos Negras